bem/bem-sdk/packages/graph/README.md

 // ]
 ```

-In this code calling the `graph.naturalize()` function is equal to the following code:
+In this code, calling the `graph.naturalize()` function works the same way as the following code:

 ```js
 graph.vertex({ block: 'b', elem: `el` })